-In this article we cover the the best WiFi thermostats on the market.
+In this article, we cover the best WiFi thermostats on the market.
 We discuss:

-- The main differences between traditional thermostats and smart thermostat.
+- The main differences between traditional thermostats and smart thermostats.

-- The different features available for each type of thermostat.
+- The different features are available for each type of thermostat.

 - How to choose a thermostat that’s right for your home.

 - The best wi-fi and programmable thermostats on the market.
 We include our top two picks, a budget option, the best thermostat for large homes, and some notable runner-ups.

 If you’re in a hurry, take a look at these Amazon Best Sellers.
 Otherwise, keep reading!

 In most cases, there are big benefits to upgrading your thermostats – they’re convenient and can save you money, they often pay for themselves over the course of a few months.